 Now we've said this pressure affects both, but we haven't really given any concrete reason as to why goggles are not to be used when snorkelling.
 Or have we?

 Before you stick your nose up in the air and pooh-pooh at what has already been said, we do want to point out that the reason was indirectly alluded to in the third paragraph of this article.
 We could let you sniff around for it, or call out the bloodhounds to find the relationship but we will, instead, point your nose in the right direction.

 It is the fact that masks both enclose the nose whereas the goggles do not.
 Having the nose enclosed allows skin divers the ability to add air into the mask to equalise this pressure.
 Adding air by simply exhaling a bit through your nose will alleviate the discomfort.

-Now we must admit that the squeeze will only affect skin divers (also called breath hold divers or freedivers) and not those who choose to remain solely at the surface (snorkelers).
+Now we must admit that the squeeze will only affect skin divers (also called breath hold divers, apnea divers, or freedivers) and not those who choose to remain solely at the surface (snorkellers).
 The reason for this instance is based again on the nose being enclosed with the mask.

 Now go out and impress all of your friends with this new-found knowledge and help spread the word far and wide.
 Shout it from the mountaintops and from sea to shining sea.
 GOGGLES ARE FOR SWIMMING (wait for echo) NOT FOR DIVING OR SNORKELLING!